5. Obtaining licenses

 Whether the performance is played live or by such means as CD, radio, DVD, TV, karaoke etc, whether a charge is made for admission or not, or whether the performers are paid or not, a PRS music licence is still necessary.
 If you play CDs, tapes or records you may also need a PPL licence as well as one from PRS.

 It is the event organiser’s responsibility for purchasing the required PPL and or PRS licence(s) before the event takes place.
-No event that plans to include performances of licensed live or recorded music can be held on East Devon District Council’s parks or open spaces without a suitable PPL and/or a PRS licence.
+No event that includes performances of live or recorded music can be held in our parks or open spaces without a suitable PPL and/or a PRS licence.